How it all began…

 Janice & Katie

-Janice is a solid believer in the contribution of diverse voices, body types and backgrounds to dance as an art-form and works to promote and sustain new practices that empower people and their communities.
+Janice advocates the contribution of diverse voices, body types and backgrounds to dance as an art form and works to promote and sustain new practices that empower people and their communities.

 For more information see: www.janiceparker.co.uk